atulkr28/aws_boto3/README.md

-# aws_boto3_s3
+# AWS S3 & BOTO3
-This repo talks about how to work with boto3 &amp; AWS S3
+This repository shows how to work with boto3 &amp; AWS S3